xcat2/confluent-docs/docs/index.md

 ## Installation

 Generally speaking, there are two suggested approaches:

-* Using confluent - It is now recommended for most of those without existing xCAT installations to use confluent directly.
+* Using confluent - It is strongly recommended for most of those without existing xCAT installations to use confluent directly.
-* Using xCAT and confluent together - When you are used to xCAT or need stateless deployment or another currently xCAT exclusive feature and want to use it in conjunction with confluent.
+* Using xCAT and confluent together (not recommended) - When you are used to xCAT or another currently xCAT exclusive feature and want to use it in conjunction with confluent.
 For this situation, start with the xCAT documentation under Advanced topics.

 !!! note
     For specific topics, it may be easier to use the Search function of this site.